Private Repository Authentication

 You typically use a single personal access token on your own machine and one or more deploy tokens on a CI server.

-Next, let’s see how to supply these credentials to Antora’s built-in credential manager via the default git credential store.
+Now let’s see how to supply these credentials to Antora’s built-in credential manager via the default git credential store.

 Supply credentials using the default git credential store

 By default, Antora’s built-in credential manager automatically checks for credentials in the git credential store (a database file).
 The default path for the git credential store is $HOME/.git-credentials, or $XDG_CONFIG_HOME/git/credentials if the first location doesn’t exist.
+Note that this path is a file, not a directory.

 Since Antora consults the credential manager automatically when credentials are requested by the git host (aka on demand), you don’t have to specify credentials directly in your playbook.
 In fact, the content sources in your playbook that are private will look just like content sources that are public.
 Here’s how a private content source in your playbook might look: